 Selecting The Best FDA Rubber Material

 The following article provides an overview of all M Barnwell Services popular FDA Rubber Compounds, which are also compliant with EC1935/2004 & EC2023/2006 Regulations.

 For high-temperature and chemical resistance.
 It’s transparent underwater but does not absorb it.
 Working temperature scope is measured to be between -20°C and +205°C (intermittent/compound-specific between -45°C and +230°C).
 These O Rings are used in mechanical devices demanding optimum resistance to high temperatures and liquids.
 Hence the reason, fluorocarbon is generally used in aircraft engines and automotive fuel handling systems.

 For more information on our range of Fluorocarbon (Viton®/FKM) rubber materials click here.

-Has a low toxicity, low chemical reactivity and thermal stability as well as heat-resistant features.
-Silicone allows for extended service life and has one of the broadest operating temperature scopes between -40°C and +250°C (intermittent/compound-specific up to +300°C).
+Has low toxicity, low chemical reactivity, and thermal stability as well as heat-resistant features.
+Silicone allows for extended service life and has one of the broadest operating temperature scopes between -60°C and +250°C (intermittent/compound-specific up to +300°C).
 Food-grade silicone is used to make sure that foreign substances will not contaminate foods.
-Other than that, they are used in sealants, lubricants, medical applications, adhesives, insulation and cooking tools.
+Other than that, they are used in sealants, lubricants, medical applications, adhesives, insulation, and cooking tools.

 For more information on our range of Silicone (VMQ) rubber materials click here.